-16. From time-to-time during the CLASS PERIOD, PLAINTIFF and other CALIFORNIA CLASS Members were also required from time to time to work in excess of four (4) hours without being provided ten (10) minute rest periods as a result of their rigorous work schedules and DEFENDANTS' inadequate staffing.
-Further, for the same reasons these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours from time to time, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours from time to time, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more from time to time.
-When they were provided with rest breaks, PLAINTIFF and other CALIFORNIA CLASS Members were required to remain on the premises, on duty, and on call.
-PLAINTIFF and other CALIFORNIA CLASS Members were also not provided with one-hour wages in lieu thereof.
-As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members were from time to time denied their proper rest periods by DEFENDANTS and DEFENDANTS' managers.
+18. From time-to-time during the CLASS PERIOD, PLAINTIFF and other members of the CALIFORNIA CLASS were also required from time-to-time to work in excess of four (4) hours without being provided ten (10) minute rest periods as a result of their rigorous work schedules and DEFENDANTS' inadequate staffing.
+Further, for the same reasons these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours from time-to-time, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours from time-to-time, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more from time-to-time.
+When they were provided with rest breaks, PLAINTIFF and other members of the CALIFORNIA CLASS were required to remain on the premises, on duty, and on call.
+PLAINTIFF and other members of the CALIFORNIA CLASS were also not provided with one-hour wages in lieu thereof.
+As a result of their rigorous work schedules, PLAINTIFF and other members of the CALIFORNIA CLASS were from time-to-time denied their proper rest periods by DEFENDANTS and DEFENDANTS' managers.